 Our building is typical of those built in the 1950s with bright and sunny classrooms, a large hall and separate dining room.
 The classrooms are built around a quadrangle which was redesigned in 2008 to provide the Reception class with a high quality outside area with a canopy to enable outdoor learning in all weather conditions.
 Each classroom has its own toilet and cloakroom area.
 The school is fully adapted and accessible for all pupils, parents, carers and visitors.

 In addition to this we also have a suite of rooms that provide accommodation for our Specific Learning Difficulties (SpLD) Outreach Service.
 This specialist provision does not have children on-site, but provides an outreach service for more than 50 schools throughout St Albans, Redbourn, Harpenden and Wheathampstead.
-Our four qualified teachers provide advice, training and support for teachers to support the teaching and learning of pupils with specific learning difficulties such as dyslexia.
+Our specialist teachers provide advice, training and support for teachers to support the teaching and learning of pupils with specific learning difficulties such as dyslexia.
 We are fortunate to be able to take advantage of their expertise and resources to support learning and teaching across the school.

 There are approximately 210 pupils at the school, in seven classes.
 Each class is taught by a qualified teacher and has the support of at least one trained teaching assistant.
 Our children need to be prepared for life in the 21st Century, so not only does every classroom have an interactive whiteboard, a visualiser and laptops, the school also has a suite of laptop computers and iPads which are available for use in the classroom.
 All of these are linked to the internet via the Hertfordshire Grid for Learning which provides a filtering system to meet our e-safety requirements.
 In order to meet the needs of the new computing curriculum we also have an extensive range of control and programming technologies.
 We regularly review and update our IT facilities and carry out staff training to reflect the ever changing developments in modern technology.